Kerr-McGee Chemical Corp.

 Site Cleanup Plan

-EPA has conducted a range of community involvement activities at the Kerr McGhee Chemical Corp. to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public notices and information meetings on cleanup progress and activities.
-Members of the community that are interested in the site are encouraged to contact the project manager.
+EPA is conducting a range of community involvement activities at the site to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts include public notices, interviews and information meetings.

 An information repository has not yet been established for this site.